Trees – do you need permission to cut them down?

 - Felling included in an approved dedication plan.

 - Felling fruit trees, or trees growing in a garden, orchard, churchyard or designated public open space (eg. under the Commons Act 1899).

-- Felling trees which, when measured at a height of 1.3 metres from the ground: • have a diameter 8 centimetres or less; or • if thinnings, have a diameter of 10 centimetres or less; or • if coppice (ie. managed by cutting to promote multi-stemmed growth arising at or near ground level) or underwood, have a diameter of 15 centimetres or less.
+- Felling trees which, when measured at a height of 1.3 m from the ground: • have a diameter 8 cm or less; or • if thinnings, have a diameter of 10 cm or less; or • if coppice (ie. managed by cutting to promote multi-stemmed growth arising at or near ground level) or underwood, have a diameter of 15 cm or less.

 - Felling trees immediately required for the purpose of carrying out development authorised by planning permission (granted under the Town and Country Planning Act 1990) or for work carried out by certain providers of gas, electricity and water services and which is essential for the provision of these services or for carrying out permitted development rights.